1983 Virginia Tech Hokies football team

 The 1983 Virginia Tech Hokies football team was an American football team that represented Virginia Tech as an independent during the 1983 NCAA Division I-A football season.
 In their sixth year under head coach Bill Dooley, the Hokies compiled an overall record of 9–2.
+Tech was never ranked during the year by the Associated Press and didn't get an invitation to one of the 15 post-season bowls played after the 1983 season.
+The Hokies lost its only game to a ranked team, 13-0, to No. 4 West Virginia in Morgantown with a national TV audience watching.
+The team also lost its season opener at home against Wake Forest by a 13-6 score.
+Tech won its final game of the season over UVA 48-0 in Charlottesville.